shayan-alimoradi/task_microservice/README.md

     ```bash
     Create a .env file in the root directory with the following variables:

-    plaintext
     EMAIL_HOST_USER=youremail
     EMAIL_HOST_PASSWORD=yourpassword

 3. Build and run the application:

-    First run this command to create a network
+    If the project network didn't exists, execute this command first
     ```
     docker network create project-network
     ```